 When your master list is ready, make a few photocopies.
 This list will give you a huge head start every time you need to pack.

 After a few revisions, I’ve perfected my list and I’m happy to share it with you!
-When you join the Insiders weekly email list in the box below, you’ll get an email with a blank printable packing list and my filled in packing list.
+When you join the Insiders weekly email list in the box below, you’ll get an email with a blank customizable packing list printable and my own filled in packing checklist.

 About a week before you travel, grab one of the master list copies.
 Start adding the extra things specific to this trip.
 In the clothing section, think about any special needs, like evening events that require dressier outfits.